myrrlyn/home/priv/papers/resume.typ

   - axle Hall-effect sensors (closed-loop PID control)

-I also studied digital component design, including the construction of a MIPS CPU in Verilog which was required to execute real programs when flashed to an FPGA.
+I also studied digital component design, including the construction of a MIPS CPU in Verilog which was required to execute real programs when programmed to an FPGA.

 = Additional Qualifications